SEO and Social Media—What’s the Connection?

 Brand and Content Promotion

-What’s the point of putting so much time and energy into creating amazing content if there’s promotion effort?
+What’s the point of putting so much time and energy into creating amazing content if there’s no promotion effort?
 According to Weber, “If you think about social media and social media amplification, we all should be promoting content.”

 Social media is an ideal tool for promoting content.
 Think of it like this: